DavidKonijn/FRB-CATCH/README.md

 # FRBpulse_injection
 Inject fake generated Fast Radio Burst pulses into known background data to retrain FETCH.

+The goal of this research is to find extragalactic, milliseconds-long pulses, dubbed Fast Radio Bursts, in the local Universe.
+By localising these FRBs in specific starburst galaxies, we get a comprehensive look into the origins of these mysterious bursts.
+As part of this project, I have retrained the Convolutional Neural Network FETCH, which improved the detection accuracy of the pipeline.
+Additionally, I collaborated with three major radio telescope departments, Toruń, Nançay, and Westerbork, to schedule observations and process the radio data with the improved pipeline.

 Using these python files, fake generated Fast Radio Bursts can be injected in any real telescope background data.

 ## Guide to Retrain Fetch